nextpyp/pyp/docs/tutorials/surface_milo.rst

         UMAP embedding

-      We successfully eliminated all patches that were obviously bad.
+      We successfully eliminated all patches that were clearly bad.
 We can still see some patches with no obvious spike protein, but it's not easy to discriminate if they are actually background or just faint or noisy spikes.
-Nevertheless, we get to filter clusters once more before moving onto the refinement phase (without doing one more iteration), so we try to eliminate those we can.
+Nevertheless, we get to filter clusters once more without doing one more iteration before moving onto the refinement phase, so we try to eliminate as much as we can, including patches with carbon edges and artifacts.

       After checking all rows of the matrix, we decide to filter out these clusters::

-        9, 28, 31, 32, 35, 36, 38, 44, 52, 56
+        6, 7, 15, 17

 .. nextpyp:: Exploration Phase Summary
   :collapsible: closed